sagemath/sagewiki_to_gh-2022-10-10/days91.md

   * hypergeometric motives: Euler factors at good primes [[https://trac.sagemath.org/ticket/23671|#23671]]
   * Reciprocal transfrom for polynomials [[https://trac.sagemath.org/ticket/23947|#23947]]
   * implement a (rigorous, sane) test for Weil polynomials: [[https://trac.sagemath.org/ticket/23945|#23945]]
+  * implement QQ/ZZ , QQ/2ZZ or QQ/nZZ as abelian groups.
+This is where finite quadratic/bilinear forms have values [[https://trac.sagemath.org/ticket/23944|#23944]]

 == To prepare for the workshop ==